rosneru/AmiDiff/README.md

     git submodule init
     git submodule update

-ADiffView is developed using this tools:
+ADiffView is developed using these tools:

 * Amiga with OS 3.1.4
 * NDK for AmigaOS 3.1